John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Throws exception if not allowed to delete in database (foreign key constraint).
 * Tests updated/added

-## EPIC Expense and Expenses using database
+## EPIC Event and Events using database

-* Expense and Expenses work as per stories
+* Event and Events work as per stories
 * HomeCalendar constructor modified to only use the database.

-### Retrieve expenses
+### Retrieve events

 As a user of the Calendar API,
-I am able to retrieve expenses that have been previously stored in a database so I can access them in a scalable, maintainable manner.
+I am able to retrieve events that have been previously stored in a database so I can access them in a scalable, maintainable manner.

 **Assumptions**